haseeb-cb/fundamentals-of-gis/Content/3_Exercise.md

 Work individually or in pairs and write a short report (2-3 pages of text excluding images).
 The following steps should be done:
 1. Cleaning up the data of placeholder values for null/NoData entries.
 	- Selecting the rows without null values in the wanted fields:

 	- Inhabitants belonging to the lowest income category

 	- Inhabitants with no qualification after basic-level studies
 2. Calculation of proportions (percentages) of the variables above we need for the analysis
 3. Re-classifying the proportions into 4 classes based upon quartiles
 	- Using the field calculator and conditional statements
 4. Finding the low-education and low-income grid cells
 5. Creating a map (Remember to include the map in the report!)
 6. Report:
-3
-a.
-Analyzing the results:
+	- Analyzing the results:
-i.
-How are the different phenomena located in the Helsinki metropolitan region?
+		- How are the different phenomena located in the Helsinki metropolitan region?
-Where are the biggest clusters? ii.
-Can you find any surprising results? iii.
-Are income and education level data sufficient variables to study segregation? iv.
-If not, what other variables would you need?
+Where are the biggest clusters?
+		- Can you find any surprising results?
+		- Are income and education level data sufficient variables to study segregation?
+		- If not, what other variables would you need?
-b.
-Write how your workflow went, which part was hard and which was easy.
+	- Write how your workflow went, which part was hard and which was easy.
-c.
-It’s not needed to write click by click how you did it.
+	- It’s not needed to write click by click how you did it.
 7. Return your exercise report to the course Moodle in one week’s time (by next Wednesday).

 ## EXERCISE PHASES